tiemonl/Bit-Heroes-Fishing-Bot/README.md

 - [Issue #2](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/issues/2) Chrome lags and "de-syncs" program
 	- Current workaround: restart the program.
  	- I need to work on a fix for this, I know the fix for this I just haven't gotten around to implementing and it requires some logic change and would take more time.
 I promise I'll get around to it.
 Sorry for the people it affects.
+- Minor bug fixes that few people may experience.
+	- Screen resolution must be set to 100% zoom.
+	- If on web browser, web browser zoom must also be set to 100%.